Robot Hive/Exodus

 Robot Hive / Exodus is the seventh full-length studio album by American rock band Clutch, released in 2005 on the DRT Entertainment label.

 Album information

 The original release of the album contained 14 tracks, though it had 15 on some editions, namely the single and title track of the compilation album, Slow Hole to China: Rare and Unreleased.
-It included two Blues covers, one by the legendary Howlin' Wolf and one by Mississippi Fred McDowell, continuing the band's musical virtuosity and their habit of playing various styles on their albums.
-Robot Hive/Exodus also signified the beginning of keyboard player Mick Schauer's time with the band.
-Schauer would also contribute to their next album, From Beale Street to Oblivion and subsequent tours.
+It included two blues covers, one originally by the legendary Howlin' Wolf and one by Mississippi Fred McDowell.
+It expands upon the band's musical virtuosity and their habit of playing various styles on their albums, especially exploring funk metal and blues rock, first touched upon in the prior album Blast Tyrant.
+Robot Hive/Exodus also signifies the beginning of keyboard player Mick Schauer's time with the band.
+Schauer would also contribute to their next album, From Beale Street to Oblivion, and subsequent tours.

+Reissues

-A reissue of the album was released on September 28, 2010 with only the original 14 tracks, with a slightly different album cover design and an accompanying DVD of their performance at the "Sounds of the Underground" festival in July 2005.
+A reissue of the album was released on September 28, 2010, with only the original 14 tracks, with a slightly different album cover design and an accompanying DVD of their performance at the "Sounds of the Underground" festival in July 2005.

+In 2021, Clutch started a vinyl reissue series dubbed the "Clutch Collector's Series" in which each band member selected an album to remaster and reimagine.
+The 2004 album Blast Tyrant was the first installment, curated by Jean-Paul Gaster.
+The following year, Robot Hive/Exodus was the second installment as reimagined by bassist Dan Maines, getting a repress on vinyl limited to 7500 copies which included the album itself, as well as a band-signed insert and an extra 7" disc containing the songs "What Would A Wookie Do?" and "Bottoms Up, Socrates" both of which were included on the subsequent release Pitchfork & Lost Needles.